ChristopherBrum/rb120/written_assessment_notes.md

 ---

-### What is duck typing?
-How does it relate to polymorphism - what problem does it solve?
+### What is duck typing and how does it relate to polymorphism

 Duck typing is a form of polymorphism where unrelated objects can respond to a common interface.
 The objects won't have any connection via inheritance or module mixins and can all respond to the same method call even though the implementation of the method call is different for each object type.
 Duck typing focusing on what an object can do and not an object is.